fredvs/ideU/src/templates/init/readme2.txt

-                       Welcome in ideU world...
+                        Welcome in ideU world !

-                      Have a nice development...
+                       Have a nice development.